 GPSImgDirection is a tag which indicates the direction the camera was pointing when the photo was taken, relative to north (GPSImgDirectionRef identifies whether True or Magnetic north).
 For example if GPSImgDirection is 186660/2074 that is 90 degrees which is due east.
 Although the letters GPS appear in this tag it is usually set using data from the device's magnetometer (compass).
 A GPS signal only needs to be used in the calculation of GPSImgDirection if GPSImgDirectionRef is True (in which case the position of the camera or phone needs to be determined as part of calculating the magnetic declination).

-The examples of metadata discussed above are examples of embedded metadata specific to the file type - EXIF data in JPG photos, MIME data in emails, and XML data in a Word document - but all files of whatever type will, in addition, have file-system metadata which is maintained by the file system itself (e.g. Windows NTFS or Android Ext4).
+The examples of metadata discussed above are examples of embedded metadata specific to the file type - EXIF data in JPG photos, MIME data in emails, and XML data in a Word document - but all files of whatever type will, in addition to any embedded metadata, have file-system metadata which is maintained by the file system itself (e.g. Windows NTFS or Android Ext4).
 The file-system metadata maintained for each file will include a "filename" - a series of characters used to uniquely identify the file within a folder on the storage device, often ending with an abbreviation indicating file type, e.g. standardtermsV2.2.pdf

-Most file systems allow files to be grouped together in folders, with the possibility of sub-folders so that there is a "pathname" consisting of folder and sub-folder names and ending in the filename.
+Most file systems allow files to be grouped together in folders with the possibility of sub-folders, so that there is a "pathname" consisting of folder and sub-folder names and ending in the filename.
 In addition to that, the file system will, of course, record the size of each file.
 What other file-system metadata there is depends on the particular file system.

 Some file systems also have a "date/time last accessed".
 As the name suggests, events which will cause the file-system "date/time last accessed" to be updated include many events in which the data is simply read.
 But in order to be of value a file system has to be somewhat selective about what is to count as an "access".
 For example if simply displaying the "date/time last accessed" was itself considered to be an "access" then the "date/time last accessed" when displayed would always just show the current date and time!
 Exactly what counts as an access may vary, to a degree, between different file systems which maintain this item of metadata.

 Different civil courts and other tribunals may have slightly different rules about the disclosure of documents including metadata, and, to a degree, a particular tribunal might give different directions depending on the type of case and the potential significance of particular data.
-In extreme cases the High Court may make an "imaging order" at an early stage (a compulsory order requiring a party to actual or impending litigation to allow solicitors for another party, accompanied by a neutral "supervising solicitor" and neutral computer expert, to enter premises where computers and other electronic devices belonging to that party are located and take a complete image of each storage medium, the image to be held securely by the computer expert subject to future directions of the court).
-But, absent such an order, when copies are being taken at the outset - i.e. when the possibility of legal proceedings first arises even before the form of, and forum for, the litigation is considered - the usual approach is to at least make ZIP or RAR archive copies in which at least the original file contents (including embedded metadata), and at least the filename from file-system metadata, is preserved for each file.
+In extreme cases the High Court may make an "imaging order" at an early stage (a compulsory order requiring a party to actual or impending litigation to allow solicitors for another party, accompanied by a neutral "supervising solicitor" and neutral computer expert, to enter premises where computers and other electronic devices belonging to that party are located and take a complete image of each storage medium, the image to be held securely by the computer expert subject to future directions of the High Court).
+But, absent such an order, when copies are being taken at the outset - i.e. when the possibility of legal proceedings first arises even before the form of, and forum for, the litigation is considered - the usual approach is to at least make ZIP archive copies in which at least the original file contents (including embedded metadata), and at least the filename from file-system metadata, is preserved for each file.

 Disclaimer